marcospgp/marcospgp.github.io/README.md

 In this post we summarize the math behind deep learning and implement a simple network that achieves 85% accuracy classifying digits from the MNIST dataset.
 ```

-## Anchors
+## Header ID generation

+There is [a custom plugin](/_plugins/header-id-hierarchy.rb) to generate hierarchical IDs for headers.

+This is meant to avoid issues when linking to IDs when the document contains duplicate headers (under different parent headers), causing a conflict.

 AnchorJS is used to add anchor links to headers.
-There is some [custom scripting](/_includes/head.html) that includes parent header IDs in child headers, to avoid duplicate anchor links.